An Chang-rim

 An Chang-rim (Korean: 안창림; Hanja: 安昌林; born 2 March 1994) is a South Korean retired judoka.

-An is currently the world champion in the lightweight division.
-He began his rise as one of judo's top lightweights by becoming junior World Champion.
+An was the world champion in the lightweight division in 2018, He began his rise as one of judo's top lightweights by becoming junior World Champion.
 It was followed by a two-year podium streak, including wins at the prestigious Grand Slam Abu Dhabi and Tokyo.
 He is known for his physical, aggressive style of fighting, and is a versatile stylist of seoi nage.

 An won a bronze medal at the 2015 World Championships.
 South Korea's premier lightweight, he represented Korea at the 2016 Olympics.
 He was also seeded first at the Olympics.
 He is currently ranked fourth in the world.
 In December 2021 he officially announced retirement.

 Early life

 An was born to third generation Zainichi Korean parents.
 He wanted to compete for South Korea from a young age, saying "I was never discriminated against here [in South Korea]."

 An began judo in first grade.
 He attended Kyoto City Hachijo Junior High School, where he began to compete.
 He was unable to compete internationally for Japan because he refused naturalization.

 Before moving to Korea, An was a student at the University of Tsukuba, where he trained and was teammates with 2015 World Champion Takanori Nagase.
 He was the 2013 All Japan University lightweight champion.
 He currently attends and trains at Yong In University.